Revised October 2019

 - The Board Member shall assume their duties at the time of election.

 - Terms of Office: All Officers shall be elected to serve for two years or until their successors are elected.
-The office of President will be elected in odd years, while the offices of Vice-President and Treasurer will be elected in even years.
+The office of Secretary will be elected in odd years, while the offices of President and Treasurer will be elected in even years.
 The terms of office for all members shall begin when elected.
 No member shall be eligible to serve more than two consecutive full terms in the same office.
 An officer who is appointed to fill a vacant position will not have that partial term count towards their possible two consecutive full terms.

 - Vacancy in Office: Vacancy in offices other than that of President may be appointed by the Board of Directors.
-Vacancy in the position of President will be filled by the Vice-President until a new election can occur.
+Vacancy in the position of President will be filled by the Secretary until a new election can occur.
 Any officers appointed to fill a vacancy will only fulfill the remaining term of their predecessor.
 When the original term is completed, new elections will take place as usual.

 - In addition to the regular voting members, the NOS Board may from time to time have the need to utilize knowledgeable individuals to facilitate NOS functions, such as grantsmanship, fiscal accountability, report preparation, etc. These requirements for such specialties may exceed the combined knowledge of the Board, Director and staff.
 NOS may elect to retain the services of such individuals in a non-voting capacity, and will be designated as an Ad Hoc Board Member.
 The title can only be conveyed by a majority vote of the regular Board members.
 Any Ad Hoc member will not be held to the strict attendance code that Board members must abide by, but should be encouraged to attend as many functions as possible so that they fully understand the NOS mission, as well as how NOS functions.
 A person serving in such capacity will be required to be reappointed at the end of a three year term, if he/she so desires, by a majority affirmative vote by the Board.